ofek/bit/_sources/guide/network.rst.txt

 -------

-You can see what `unspent transaction outputs`_ (commonly referred to as UTXO) you have available to spend by calling `get_unspents`.
+You can see what `unspent transaction outputs`_ (commonly referred to as UTXO) you have available to spend by calling :func:`~bit.PrivateKey.get_unspents`.

 .. code-block:: python